Stinging Nettles!

 It would not be accurate to say that we grow stinging nettles (Urtica dioica), because they grow themselves.
 This ancient herb of European lore is the most invasive herb you will ever love or hate, except for perhaps mint.
 A distant mint relative, stinging nettles probably developed their stinging hairs to discourage feeding by animals.
 Animals don't like to eat plants that make their mouths burn for hours afterward.

 Stinging nettles can be used as a medicinal herb, and capsules of dried leaves may be of particular use when combined with saw palmetto in the treatment of enlarged prostate.
 At our house we eat nettles as delicious steamed spring greens, or make nettle tea, at least until the plants get tough.
-Stinging nettles are also part of our deer-deterrent planting scheme on the back side of the garden.
+Stinging nettle plants are also part of our deer-deterrent planting scheme on the back side of the garden.

 •No kids allowed.
 Our nettles are tucked away in obscure corners where innocent visitors are not likely to be stung, but we still watch children to make sure they stay in the safe zone.
 But some folks have strange ideas.
 Two years ago, a beautiful young woman who had found The Goddess in stinging nettles came to pick bare-handed, and wanted her kids to pick, too.
 What was she thinking?
 The kids and I made peppermint tea while their mother tingled in the nettles.